Differential Temporal Difference Learning: Conclusions

 \section{Conclusions}

-The new gradient-based temporal difference learning algorithms introduced in this work prove to be excellent alternatives to the more classical TD- and LSTD-learning methods, often used for value function approximation.
+The new gradient-based temporal difference learning algorithms introduced in this work prove to be excellent alternatives to the more classical TD- and LSTD-learning methods for value function approximation.
 In the examples considered, the algorithms show remarkable capability to reduce the variance.
-There are two known explanations for this: \begin{romannum} \item The magnitude of the functions that are used as inputs to the $\nabla$LSTD algorithms are smaller compared to those in the case of LSTD algorithms; for example, if the basis functions for LSTD are polynomials of order $n$, then the basis functions for $\nabla$LSTD will be of the order $n-1$. \item There is an additional ``discounting'' factor that is inherent in the $\nabla$LSTD algorithms, due to the derivative sequence $\{\dffA(t)\}$.
+There are two known explanations for this: \begin{romannum} \item The magnitude of the functions that are used as inputs to the $\nabla$-LSTD algorithms are smaller compared to those in the case of LSTD algorithms; for example, if the basis functions for LSTD are polynomials of order $n$, then the basis functions for $\nabla$-LSTD will be of the order $n-1$. \item There is an additional ``discounting'' factor that is inherent in the $\nabla$-LSTD algorithms, due to the derivative sequence $\{\dffA(t)\}$.
 For example, in the simple linear model experiment (cf. \Section{s:lin_mod}), we had $\dffA(t) \equiv a$, for some $a<0$, and when this term multiplies the original discount factor $\beta$, it can cause a significant reduction in the growth rate of the eligibility trace. \end{romannum}

+The introduction of $\lambda$ is to further reduce variance.
+However, the optimal parameter vector obtained using the $\grad$-LSTD($\lambda$) algorithm will not in general solve the minimum-norm problem \eqref{e:OptThetaGhalphaDT} if $\lambda<1$.
+As in the case of classical LSTD($\lambda$) algorithms, one can expect a bias versus variance trade-off in choosing $\lambda$ for the $\grad$-LSTD($\lambda$) algorithms.
+It is conjectured that as $\lambda \to 0$, the bias becomes larger, and perhaps the variance reduces.
+A bound similar to \eqref{e:tsiroy97a_Theorem1} is a topic of future research.

-Though we only consider experiments that involve ultimately estimating value functions for a fixed policy, estimating the gradient of the value functions itself has its own applications: \begin{romannum} \item {\em State estimation. } In \cite{yanmehmey11}, the authors are interested in estimating the gradient of the relative value function, which is useful in obtaining the ``innovation gain'' for their non-linear filter. \item {\em Control. } When one is interested in optimizing the policy using policy iteration in a continuous state space setting, the gradient of the value function could be more useful than the value function, in the policy update step.
+Though we only consider problems that involve ultimately estimating the value function for a fixed policy, estimating the gradient of the value function has its own applications:

+{\em State estimation. } In \cite{yanmehmey11}, the authors are interested in estimating the gradient of the relative value function, which is useful in obtaining the innovation gain for a non-linear filter.

+{\em Control. } When one is interested in optimizing the policy using policy iteration in a continuous state space setting, the gradient of the value function could be more useful than the value function, in the policy update step.